oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ## Part 2
  ```
-for this part i had some issue with my vscode i wasnt able to connect to the school server using my vscode but then
+for this part I had some issues with my vscode I wasn't able to connect to the school server using my vscode but then
-i used moaXtreamto access school server (other class account and remotly from that class access this class sshdoing the
+I used moaXtreamto access the school server (other class account and remotely from that class access this class by studying the
  ```
 ![image](./2.png)